 Workers want it

-Simply put, PTO can make your company more attractive to prospective employees because it’s usually one of the most sought-after benefits that job seekers are looking for.
+PTO can make your company more attractive to prospective employees, since it’s usually one of the most sought-after benefits job seekers look for.

 Employee peace of mind (and time)